Christianity in Georgia (country): Protestantism

 The earliest traceable contact between Georgia and Protestantism took place in the mid-16th century.
 Shortly after 1574, a copy of the Augsburg Confession was translated into Georgian and sent to Georgia.
 In 1781, Theodor Grabsch, a German missionary of the Moravian Brethren, met with King Heraclius II of Georgia, who invited the Moravians to settle in Georgia.
 This planned Protestant settlement never took place, because of the Treaty of Georgievsk.
 Some German Radical Pietists did settle in Georgia under Russian rule, looking for religious freedom.
 These were mostly from Swabia and followed the Chiliastic theology of Heinrich Stilling.
 Many of these Pietist groups were brought into the mainstream Lutheranism by the 1860s.
 Little effort was made by these Protestants to proselytize native Georgians, since it was believed it would jeopardize their freedoms.

+Caucasus Germans migrated to Georgia largely in the first half of the 19th century.
+Most of them were Lutherans or Baptists.
+On September 21, 1818, the first German settlement Marienfeld was established near Tbilisi, along the Kakheti highway, now part of Sartichala.

-In the 1860s, the first Baptist church was established in Tbilisi by Martin Klaweit and Nikita Voronin.
+In the 1860s, the first Russian Baptist church was established in Tbilisi by German-origin Martin Klaweit and the local convert Nikita Voronin, who was first Russian baptized in 1867.
 It converted many Molokans.
+A. Z. Khutsishvili is considered the first ethnic Georgian to be baptized according to the Baptist rite; his baptism took place in Tbilisi in 1912.
+Starting in 1919, worship services for Georgians began to be held at the Tbilisi Baptist congregation.
+Subsequently, Armenian (1926) and Ossetian (1966) Baptist communities were formed in Tbilisi.
+Georgian Episcopal Baptists, namely the Evangelical Baptist Union of Georgia, have an episcopal polity, with an archbishop as the primate.